 By executing a Living Will, you set forth now your wishes regarding the types of life-sustaining treatment you would want should you be unable to state your wishes in the future.
-Without a Living Will in place, some of the most important and hardest decisions of your life can be left in the hands of your loved ones and medical professionals.
+Without a Living Will, some of the most important and hardest decisions of your life can be left in the hands of your loved ones, which is quite the burden to bear.

-With a Health Care Proxy in New York, you can choose a loved one, friend, or family member and designate them as the decision maker for your healthcare issues in the event you’re unable to make your own medical decisions.
+With a Health Care Proxy, you can choose a loved one, friend, or family member and designate them as the decision maker for your healthcare issues in the event you’re unable to make your own medical decisions.
 The person you appoint is your authorized healthcare agent.

-This person should be someone you trust, who understands your medical wishes for treatment, and who is willing to take responsibility to follow your wishes.
+This person should be someone you trust, who understands your medical wishes for treatment, and who is willing to take responsibility to follow your wishes and act on your behalf.
 You’ll have the right to change your choices regarding instructions or your agent at any time, as long as you have capacity.

-Your agent — the individual you choose — will have the authority to handle your income and assets, including real estate transactions, banking matters, pension, Social Security, insurance and much more on your behalf.
+Your agent — the individual you choose — will have the authority to handle your income and assets, including real estate transactions, banking matters, pension, Social Security, insurance and other financial matters on your behalf.

 Consistently recognized as the top Elder Law and Estate Planning law firm on Long Island, Cona Elder Law has been helping people like you create a plan for your family’s security.
 Our firm’s reputation is built upon an unwavering commitment to the highest possible level of standards and professional ethics.

-Since 1998, Cona Elder Law has helped families make informed choices and decisions surrounding Medicaid planning, guardianships, special needs planning, wealth transfer strategies, estate and tax planning, estate and trust administration as well as estate litigation.
-We work to help you preserve assets, prepare and submit Medicaid applications, create estate plans, prepare advance directives and much more.
+For over two decades, Cona Elder Law has helped families make informed choices and decisions surrounding Medicaid planning, advance directives, special needs planning, wealth transfer strategies, estate and tax planning, estate and trust administration as well as estate litigation.
+We work to help you preserve assets, secure Medicaid benefits, create estate plans, prepare advance directives and much more.